-In 2015 New Mexico’s Higher Education Department launched Route to 66, aiming to have 66% of residents ages 25 to 64 earn a higher education credential by 2030.
+New Mexico’s Higher Education Department launched the Route to 66 program, which aims to have 66% of residents ages 25 to 64 earn a higher education credential by 2030.

-It’s clear that the state is focused on the future and is working hard to ensure its residents have access to top-notch education through a variety of excellent schools and with the help of generous financial aid programs.
+The state’s commitment to this goal demonstrates its focus on the future.
+It is working hard to ensure its residents have access to top-notch education through a variety of excellent schools and with the help of generous financial aid programs.

 Overview of Higher Education in New Mexico